 Step 2.
 Now we want to find the effect of the addition $800 billion in the money supply, together with the increase in the price level.
 The new equation is:

 Step 3.
 If we take the difference between the two quantities, we find that the monetary stimulus increased the quantity of goods and services in the economy by 10.9 billion.

 The discussion in this chapter has focused on domestic monetary policy; that is, the view of monetary policy within an economy.
 Exchange Rates and International Capital Flows explores the international dimension of monetary policy, and how monetary policy becomes involved with exchange rates and international flows of financial capital.

 The Problem of the Zero Percent Interest Rate Lower Bound

 In 2008, the U.S. Federal Reserve found itself in a difficult position.
 The federal funds rate was on its way to near zero, which meant that traditional open market operations, by which the Fed purchases U.S. Treasury Bills to lower short term interest rates, was no longer viable.
 This so called “zero bound problem,” prompted the Fed, under then Chair Ben Bernanke, to attempt some unconventional policies, collectively called quantitative easing.
 By early 2014, quantitative easing nearly quintupled the amount of bank reserves.
 This likely contributed to the U.S. economy’s recovery, but the impact was muted, probably due to some of the hurdles mentioned in the last section of this module.
-The unprecedented increase in bank reserves also led to fears of inflation.
+The unprecedented increase in bank reserves also led to fears of inflation, which never bore out.
+Throughout the 2010s there have been no serious signs of inflation with core inflation around a stable 1.5–2%.
 As of early 2015, however, there have been no serious signs of a boom, with core inflation around a stable 1.7%.